Dutesier/push_swap/README.md

 To start with:
  - the stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
- - b is empty
+ - b is empty.

-The goal is to sort in ascending order numbers into stack a.
+The goal is to sort in ascending order the numbers into stack a.